Louise de Montmorency

-Louise de Montmorency (1496–1547) was a French aristocrat and courtier.
-She served as Première dame d'honneur to the queen of France, Eleanor of Austria, from 1530 to 1535.
+Louise de Montmorency (1496 – 12 June 1547) was a French aristocrat and courtier.
+She served as Première dame d'honneur from 1530 to 1535 to the Queen of France, Eleanor of Austria, spouse to Francis I of France.
 She also played an important role within patronage and as a supporter of Calvinism.

 Life

-She was the daughter of Guillaume de Montmorency and Anne Pot and younger sister of Anne de Montmorency, Constable of France.
+Louise was the daughter of Guillaume de Montmorency and Anne Pot and younger sister of Anne de Montmorency, Constable of France.

-In 1530, she was appointed Première dame d'honneur to the new queen, Eleanor of Austria, a new court office installed just a few years earlier, which made her responsible for all of the other ladies-in-waiting of the queen.
+In 1530, Louise was appointed Première dame d'honneur to the new queen, Eleanor of Austria, a new court office installed just a few years earlier, which made her responsible for all of the other ladies-in-waiting of the queen.
 She retired in 1535 and was replaced by Mme de Givry.

-She had considerable patronage power independently of her husband, and had an important role in spreading the influence of Calvinism in France in the 16th Century.
+Louise had considerable patronage power independently of her husband, and had an important role in spreading the influence of Calvinism in France in the 16th Century.

 Marriages

 Louise married her first husband, Ferri de Mailly, in 1511.
 This marriage produced a daughter;